 YPF GA Recruitment FAQ

-• Gaining various skills such as research, communications with public & private sector entities, and understanding the policymaking process
+• Hands-on experience in research, communications with public & private sector entities, and a thorough understanding of the policymaking process

 • Opportunity to liaise and engage with experienced policymaking mentors